terramate-io/terramate-docs/cloud/signup/index.md

 ### Configure Slack alerts

-In the general settings of your organization you can configure your Slack webhook to receive notifications related to deployments, drift detection, pull requests, and more.
+In the general settings of your organization you can configure your webhook for Slack to receive notifications related to deployments, drift detection, pull requests, and more.

 ### The dashboard